Meet Erin Shaw, BCAP Director

 BCAP staff receive the unique experience of working in six of Brooklyn's premier cultural institutions, giving each day excitement and variety, and making connections with the staff and collections at each institution.

 We are looking for applicants with an array of professional interests and experiences, including: education, social work, psychology, science, library and information science, visual and performing arts, environmental studies, museum studies, photography, filmmaking, writing, and more.
 We have a competitive application process, including submission of a resume and cover letter, an interview, reference check, and background check.

 Please carefully read the job descriptions & qualifications, and application instructions below.

-BCAPteen Lead Educator / Teaching Artist (documentary film) 2016 (ages 21+) - No longer accepting applications
+BCAPteen Lead Educator / Teaching Artist II 2017: Narrative Film (ages 21+)

-Internships 2016: youth development, arts outdoors, recreation, and Stay&Play (HS grads+)
+Internships 2017: youth development internship and Stay&Play internship (HS grads+)